Convergence Rate of Multiple-try Metropolis Independent sampler: Introduction

-The original idea of MTM comes from chemical physicists interested in molecular simulations.
+The original idea of {Multiple-Try Metropolis} (MTM) comes from chemical physicists interested in molecular simulations \citep{frenkel1996understanding}.
 Its general formulation constructed in \cite{liu2000multiple} inspires the development of Ensemble MCMC methods by \cite{neal2011mcmc}, connects with particle filtering \citep{martino2014multiple}, and stimulates ideas of parallelizing MCMC \citep{calderhead2014general,yang2018parallelizable}.
-We refer interested readers to a review \cite{martino2018review}.
-Intuitively, the MTM approach enables one to explore the sample space more broadly, and thus potentially gains efficiency in avoiding being trapped in local models.
+We refer interested readers to the review of \cite{martino2018review}.
+Intuitively, the MTM approach enables one to explore the sample space more broadly, and thus potentially gains efficiency in avoiding being trapped in local modes.
 The method has been incorporated in some applications such as model selection \citep{pandolfi2010generalization} and Bayes factor estimation \citep{dai2020monte}.

+In the context of molecular simulations \citep{frenkel1996understanding}, the multiple-try strategy is often applied to a target distribution in which the state space can be partitioned into two parts: position and orientation, i.e., $\mathbf{x}=(\mathbf{x}^p, \mathbf{x}^o)$.
+For a given $\mathbf{x}^p$, evaluating multiple configurations corresponding to different orientations, $\pi(\bx^p,\bx^{o1}),\ldots, \pi(\bx^p,\bx^{om})$ is not much more expensive than evaluating a single $\pi(\bx^p,\bx^o)$.
+Thus, MTM can be quite useful in facilitating an efficient move: we can propose the new configuration by (a) first proposing the position $\bx^p_{(new)}$; (b) associating with it multiple orientations $\bx^{o1}_{(new)},\ldots,\bx^{om}_{(new)}$; (c) picking one from them properly, and (d) using the MTM rule to do acceptance/rejection.
+In addition to this case, MTM is also particularly useful when combined with directional sampling, as in \citep{liu2000multiple,dai2020monte}.
+Specifically, given a sampling direction $\mathbf{e}$ at position $\mathbf{x}$, multiple trials are drawn simultaneously as $r_1,\ldots,r_m\sim p(r)$ to construct $\mathbf{y}_j=\mathbf{x}+r_j\mathbf{e}$.

-Several variants of MTM are worth mentioning: \cite{craiu2007acceleration} propose to use correlated trials to accelerate MTM and introduces antithetic and stratified sampling to bring correlation; \cite{casarin2013interacting} argue that multiple independent trials from different distributions are worth considering, and connect to interactive sampling algorithms.
-Theoretically, \cite{bedard2012scaling} conducts a scaling analysis for MTM.
-However, to the best of our knowledge, we could not find any existing result on convergence rate analysis of an MTM algorithm.
+Several variants of the MTM are worth mentioning: \cite{craiu2007acceleration} propose to use correlated trials to accelerate MTM and introduces antithetic and stratified sampling to bring correlation; \cite{casarin2013interacting} argue that multiple independent trials from different distributions are worth considering, and connect to interactive sampling algorithms.
+Theoretically, \cite{bedard2012scaling} conducts a scaling analysis for {MTM}.
+However, to the best of our efforts, we can not find any existing result on the convergence rate of an MTM algorithm.